Venice in Two Days

 Day 2

 If you would like to discover Venice’s museums in depth, you can make the most of the second day to do so.
-Otherwise, if you are not a great fan of museums, we suggest taking a water boat to some of the most interesting islands in the Venetian Lagoon.
+Otherwise, if you're not a big fan of museums, we suggest taking a water boat to some of the most interesting islands in the Venetian Lagoon.

 If you prefer the second option, the day begins bright and early in the vaporetto stops: Fondamenta Nuovo or San Zaccaria.
 Here, take the Vaporetto LN line to get to the island of Torcello.
 Torcello offers various attractions like the Cathedral of Santa Maria Assunta, founded in 639, and its Campanile.
 To get a great view of the island and the Lagoon, we recommend climbing to bell tower's observation deck.

 After visiting Torcello, take the same water bus LN line to the island of Buranoone of the prettiest and most colourful enclaves.
-If you are hungry, we recommend having spaghetti alle vongole (spaghetti with clams), an Italian classic, which is very popular in Burano.
+If you're hungry, we recommend having spaghetti alle vongole (spaghetti with clams), an Italian classic, which is very popular in Burano.

 Colorful houses in Burano

-If you don't want to worry about which vaporetto to take and you just want to enjoy your holiday, we recommend you to book the excursion to Murano, Burano and Torcello:
+If you don't want to worry about which vaporetto to take, and you just want to enjoy your holiday, we recommend you to book a day trip to Murano and Burano:

 If your flight departs from Marco Polo Airport, you can either take the same water bus to Piazzale Roma and from there a bus, or you can take an Alilaguna vaporetto directly to the Airport.